Nearly 50% of Canadians don’t have any form of financial planning in place – are you a part of that group?

 It may sound morbid, but it is a reality you’ll want to think about.

 Look at it this way.
 If you were to pass away, would your family be able to afford their current lifestyle?
 Would they be crippled by debts you gathered (before your in-depth financial planning started, of course) or struggle to pay funeral expenses?

 When you practice financial wellness, it means these aren’t things you will have to worry about your loved one’s being shouldered with if something were to happen to you.

 Here are two financial planning moves you can make today that ensure your loved ones won’t be crippled with debts tomorrow.

 Life insurance is a small purchase with a big impact.
-If you were to pass away, your life insurance provider would pay out a death benefit to your loved ones in the sum you decided on.
+What life insurance does is provide your loved ones with some financial security If you were to pass away.
+Your life insurance provider would pay out a death benefit to your loved ones in the sum you decided on.

 Now while you’re working on financial planning and budgeting, the idea of putting money into this may not be top of your list.
 But if you get your life insurance plan early, you can actually lock in a fairly affordable rate for decades to come!